the 1st flash point of sale

 TECHNICAL LIMITATIONS & CONSTRAINTS

-• We had to reuse as many existing components from the consumer app as possible to reduce the engineer's workload.
+• We needed to reuse as many existing components from the consumer app as possible to reduce the engineer's

-• The workflow needs to be the same as what we already have on the consumer app.
+• The workflow should be equivalent to what we now have on the consumer app.

 DESIGN EXPLORATION

-Initially, I experimented with changing the UI layout into a layout that fits an iPad while retaining the UI components and workflow.
-The following issues would arise if we couldn't combine the menu and order summary on one page:
+Initially, I attempted to adjust the UI layout to integrate an iPad while preserving the UI components and workflow.
+Failure to merge the menu and order summary on a single page would raise the following concerns:

 USABILITY TESTING

-• To compare the average time baristas spend for taking orders by using a split/combined menu page for both simple and complex use cases
+• Compare average order-taking times using split/combined menu pages for simple and complex use cases.

 • 1 head captains of the stores